What is AIA Film Challenge?

 I’m working with others to produce my film.
 Does every team member need to register, or can the team leader do it?

-Do I have to connect with an architect or filmmaker ?
+Do I have to connect with an architect or filmmaker to produce my film?

-No, but if you’d like to you may reach out to your local AIA chapter, which can be found here.
+If you’d like to team up with an architect to produce your film, you may reach out to your local AIA chapter, which can be found here.

-To virtually connect with filmmakers, reach out to local film organizations, film programs at schools nearby, or film festivals in your area.
-You may also utilize video sharing sites, such as Vimeo and YouTube, to discover filmmakers in your area, find a style you like, and get in touch with those filmmakers to see if they may be interested.
+To connect with filmmakers, reach out to local film organizations, film programs at schools nearby, or film festivals in your area.
+You may also utilize video-sharing sites, such as Vimeo and YouTube, to discover filmmakers in your area, find a style you like, and get in touch with those filmmakers to see if they may be interested.

-Can I participate in this challenge if I’ve participated in other Students of the World or CSpence Group film challenges or productions?
+Can I participate in this challenge if I’ve participated in other Students of the World or Spence film challenges or productions?

-Yes!
-All are welcome to participate, regardless of past or current involvement with AIA, Students of the World, or CSpence Group productions.
+Yes, you can participate in this challenge if you’ve participated in other challenges or productions!
+All are welcome to participate, regardless of past or current involvement with productions sponsored by AIA, Students of the World, or Spence.

 What are the films about?

-Each team should create a unique film that creatively answers the prompt: Tell a story of how architects, civic leaders, and their communities are working together to design a healthy, sustainable, and just world.
+Each team should create a unique film that creatively answers the prompt: Tell a story of architects working with civic leaders to design sustainable, equitable communities.

 How long are the films?